Anoncheg1/micro_file_server/README.md

 Allow to transfer files between systems easily and safely.

 -   ftp-like design
--   ability to uplaod file
+-   ability to upload file
 -   protection from folder escaping and injecting
 -   size calculation
 -   flexible configuration with enironmental variables
 -   optional basic file type recognition: text, image, audio, video
--   optional ability to prevent downloading of small files to use browser as a text reader.
+-   easy viewing text files by mime type faking.
 -   hiding files and directories that starts with '.' dot character.
+-   HTTPS/TLS/SSL supported with cert and key files or with dynamic "adhoc" key.
--   all in a single file.
+-   all in a single file: .py or .exe.

 <a id="org58f5941"></a>